paulbrodersen/somnotate/README.md

     power is approximately normally distributed, and (3) trim the spectrogram to exclude frequencies for which our estimate is very noisy, i.e. frequencies near the Nyquist limit and frequencies around 50 Hz.
-Finally, we concatenate the spectrograms into one set of features.
+Finally, we concatenate the spectrograms of the difference signals into one set of features.

 3. `02_test_state_annotation.py`